West Cheltenham Pantry

 The pastoral scheme supports children with self esteem, confidence and life skills with a view to their successful integration into school activities and with transition through to secondary education.

-The project is run by Jacquie Boyer and Rachel Clifford after school throughout term time.
+The project is run by Jacquie Boyer, Kelly Mitchell and Rachel Clifford after school throughout term time.

 King George V – Listening Dragon